Last updated: June 26, 2026

 | Ignoring re-entry rules | Total cost can exceed the first entry. | Set a maximum entry count before playing. |

-| Treating freerolls as cost-free | Time cost, eligibility and prize restrictions still matter. | Read terms and avoid chasing promotions. |
+| Treating freerolls as no-cost decisions | Time cost, eligibility and prize restrictions still matter. | Read terms and avoid chasing promotions. |

 | Assuming satellites pay cash | Many award seats, tickets or packages. | Check whether the prize is transferable or expires. |